tzway/bootTranslate/README.md

+**Tired of clunky browser translations ruining your learning?**

+**Struggling with inaccurate translations or constantly switching to a dictionary?**

+**Wish you could share Boot.dev’s amazing courses with non-English friends?**

+### **bootTranslate solves it all!**

+bootTranslate translates course content on Boot.dev:

+- **Context aware translation** from large language models
+- Featuring **persistent cache** of translations
+  → *Saves your API tokens*
+  → *Reduces response time*

+**Enjoy Boot.dev in your preferred language!**

+**👉 Install `bootTranslate` now — unlock a seamless, borderless coding journey!**

+Tired of clunky browser translations ruining your learning?

+Struggling with inaccurate translations or constantly switching to a dictionary?

+Wish you could share Boot.dev’s amazing courses with non-English friends?

-## bootTranslate
+bootTranslate solves it all!

-This userscript translates course content on Boot.dev by intercepting API requests and replacing the responses with translated versions.
+bootTranslate translates course content on Boot.dev by intercepting API requests and replacing the responses with translated versions.
 It also features persistent cache of translated content, in order to save your api tokens and reduce response time.
 Enjoy Boot.dev in your preferred language!

+Install bootTranslate now—unlock a seamless, borderless coding journey!

 ## Demo